bucs110fall2023/final-project-vincent-eric/README.md

 ## Project Description

 << Give an overview of your project >>
-We want to create a video game simulatiion of a fighting game with unique characters
+We want to create a Street Fighter parody using swords.
+In other words, Medieval Street Fighter.
 ***

 ## GUI Design
 from top to bottom-
-Health bars, stamina, and visual graphics
+Menus, Health bars, and visual graphics
 extras: sound effects, interactive gui, and specific effects
 ### Initial Design